-I hope it sparks a good memory for you, too.
+I hope this Mexican rice recipe sparks a good memory for you, too.

 This recipe makes a good quantity of Mexican rice, because I figure if you're going to make a pot of rice, you might as well make enough for leftovers.
 Try it for breakfast with an egg and avocado or in your lunchtime burrito.

 - 1 clove garlic

 - 3 cups chicken broth homemade or organic

 - 1 1/2 cups long grain white rice

 - Combine the garlic, onion, tomato, broth and salt into a blender and blend on high until liquified.

 - Heat the oil in a 2-quart saucepan over medium heat until it shimmers.
 Add the rice and cook, stirring now and then, until about half of the rice is golden colored.

 Slowly pour in the broth, guarding yourself from the steam.
 Stir once and put on the lid.
 Reduce the heat to low and cook for 20 minutes without disturbing the lid.